JKornev/hidden/README.md

 - hide registry keys and values
 - hide files and directories
 - hide processes (*experemental, might be not stable*)
-- protect specific processes using ObRegisterCallbacks
+- protect specific processes
-- exclude specific processes from hidding and protection features
+- exclude specific processes from hiding and protection features
 - usermode interface (lib and cli) for working with a driver

 and so on